Infraspinatus muscle: Innervation

 The suprascapular nerve innervates the supraspinatus and infraspinatus muscles.
 These muscles function to abduct and laterally rotate the arm, respectively.

 Variation

 The infraspinatus is frequently fused with the teres minor.

 Function

 The infraspinatus is the main external rotator of the shoulder.
 When the arm is fixed, it adducts the inferior angle of the scapula.
 Its synergists are teres minor and the deltoid.
 The infraspinatus and teres minor rotate the head of the humerus outward (external, or lateral, rotation); they also assist in carrying the arm backward.
 Additionally, the infraspinatus reinforces the capsule of the shoulder joint.

-In animals
+In other mammals

-From an evolutionary prospective, the pectoral muscles – the pectoralis major and pectoralis minor – are thought to have evolved from a primitive muscle sheet that connected the coracoid to the humerus.
+The pectoral muscles – the pectoralis major and pectoralis minor – are thought to have evolved from a primitive muscle sheet that connected the coracoid to the humerus.
 In late reptilians and early mammals, this muscle structure was displaced dorsally; while most of its components evolved into the pectoralis major, some fibers eventually attached to the scapula and evolved into the supraspinatus, the infraspinatus, and parts of the subscapularis.

+Meat

+In butchery, the infraspinatus of cattle forms the top blade subprimal, part of the shoulder clod.
+The large, tough, and chewy sheet or seam of gristle that runs down the middle is the shoulder tendon.

+Used whole, the infraspinatus is a top blade roast; cut perpendicularly, it gives top blade steaks; filleted into two long, flat cuts by seam cutting along the tendon then portioned, it gives flat iron steak.